1,600 Shares in NXP Semiconductors (NASDAQ:NXPI) Bought by Continental Investors Services Inc.

 NXP Semiconductors Increases Dividend

 The business also recently announced a quarterly dividend, which will be paid on Wednesday, April 5th.
-Shareholders of record on Wednesday, March 15th will be given a dividend of $1.014 per share.
+Shareholders of record on Wednesday, March 15th will be paid a $1.014 dividend.
+This represents a $4.06 annualized dividend and a yield of 2.29%.
 The ex-dividend date of this dividend is Tuesday, March 14th.
-This represents a $4.06 annualized dividend and a dividend yield of 2.26%.
-This is an increase from NXP Semiconductors’s previous quarterly dividend of $0.85.
-NXP Semiconductors’s dividend payout ratio is currently 32.01%.
+This is a positive change from NXP Semiconductors’s previous quarterly dividend of $0.85.
+NXP Semiconductors’s payout ratio is 38.45%.

 NXP Semiconductors NV is a holding company, which engages in the provision of semiconductor solutions.
 Its portfolio includes intellectual property, deep application knowledge, process technology and manufacturing expertise in the domains of cryptography-security, high-speed interface, radio frequency (RF), mixed-signal analog-digital, power management, digital signal processing, and embedded system design.